Ability to Pay in CA Environmental Enforcement Cases

 One of the most shocking parts of California environmental rules is that a current property owner must handle testing and cleanup.
 This rule applies even if the owner did not cause the pollution.

 Under California law and federal rules like CERCLA (the federal Superfund law), agencies can force current owners to fix past chemical spills.
-This feels deeply unfair to a property owner who did their research, secured a loan, and thought the investment was safe.
+Owning a harmless-looking property (like an office building, an apartment complex, or a parking lot) might turn the buyer into a polluter.

 In these situations, ability-to-pay talks—and checking your pollution liability policy for coverage—are very important.
 Agencies keep the power to demand cleanup.
 However, they can choose to plan work in stages, focus on high-risk areas first, or set schedules that match your proven financial limits.